Minister backs Tory Neil Parish to carry on as MP during pornography inquiry

 She also accused the Tory whips of “dither and delay” in not suspending the MP from the parliamentary party until Friday, despite colleagues airing the claims in a meeting three days earlier.

-In an interview with the Telegraph on Friday night, Mr Parish described how “it’s almost as if a weight is lifted off me” now that the accusation is “out in the open”.
+In an interview apparently conducted in his dressing gown at his Somerset farmhouse on Friday night, Mr Parish told the Telegraph how “it’s almost as if a weight is lifted off me” now the accusation is “out in the open”.

 The backbencher has pledged to continue his “duties” as the MP for Tiverton and Honiton, in Devon, and as chairman of the Commons Environment, Food and Rural Affairs Committee.